NLnetLabs/incremental-deleg/draft-homburg-deleg.md

 # Minimal implementation

 Support in recursive resolvers suffices for the mechanism to be fully functional.
-{{recursive-resolver-behavior}} specifies the basic algorithm for resolving extensible delegations.
+{{recursive-resolver-behavior}} specifies the basic algorithm for resolving IDELEG delegations.
-In {{presence}}, an optimization is presented that will reduce the number of (parallel) queries especially for when authoritative name server support is still lacking and there are still many zones that do not contain extensible delegations.
+In {{presence}}, an optimization is presented that will reduce the number of (parallel) queries especially for when authoritative name server support is still lacking and there are still many zones that do not contain IDELEG delegations.

 ## Recursive Resolver behavior {#recursive-resolver-behavior}